How We Started...

 The REVOLT exhibit featured 13 artists from across the country, including Tyrone N. Manning who is now co-producing the in-person event.
 REVOLT showcased poetry and photography and demonstrated black joy as a source of resistance which penned the phrase "Black Joy Is MyProtest."

-In 2022, Black Joy Is My Protest is being supported in part by the Maryland State Arts Council and will be an in-person exhibition.
 To create momentum for this upcoming event and to assure that this theme of Black Joy is represented well, we promoted the event and had awesome results.
-Take a look at the stats and testimonials...
+Take a look at the video of the 2022 artists, samples of their work and stats and testimonials from the exhibits...

 Jennifer N. Shannon is a new mom, writer and artist currently living in Laurel, MD.
 She has published three books and has had poems, short stories and essays published in literary magazines such as North Dakota Review, Deep South and Auburn Avenue, an anthology titled: tender: a literary anthology and book of spells: evidence and exhibitions both online and in-person.
 In 2021, Jennifer was selected to attend the Hurston/Wright Foundation Writers Weekend for Fiction and received three grants from the Maryland State Arts Council for independent artists—including the latest awarded on January 31, 2022 to fund the in-person “Black Joy Is My Protest” exhibition in Maryland.